dpk14/CellSociety/README.md

 ===
 Author: Daniel Kingsbury

+## Summary:

+A cellular automata simulator capable of supporting a variety of configurations and criteria: Langton's Loop, Conway's Game of Life, Spreading of Fire, Wa-Tor World, Sugar Scape, percolation, Schelling's model of segregation, and more!
+Cellular automata consist of a regular grid of cells, each in one of a finite number of states (such as on and off).
+Simulations start with all cells in an initial state and are run by updating each cell based on a set of fixed rules described in terms of the cell's current state and the states of its immediate neighbors.
+Though this model is simply described, it can be used to simulate a wide variety of complex phenomena, such as ant foraging to economic theory to the whole universe!

 ## Overall Design:

 The simulation runs by continually updating a Grid object composed of Cell objects according to the relative placement and orientation of the cell objects within the Grid.
 The Grid is essentially just a 2D array with general methods for placing and filling cells and determining what is in the neighborhood of a cell, according to the Grid type.
 The Grid type is extended into subclasses with different kinds of shapes, and thereby different neighbor relations.
 Cells are a class defined by a location in the Grid, and are extended into subclasses with state and type variables based off the simulation rules.